My first time with IaC - Let's build a LAMP environment with Ansible Edition

 Ansible: Version 2.14.17

-Ansible is a type of configuration management tool that can be used not only for virtual environments but also for building clouds such as AWS.
+Ansible is a type of configuration management tool that can be used to build virtual environments as well as clouds such as AWS

-This time, we will prepare three virtual environments, one as an Ansible execution server, and the other two as a server to set up a LAMP environment.
+This time, we will prepare three virtual environments, one as an Ansible execution server and the other two as servers to set up the LAMP environment

-For more information on how to install and Ansible, please see an article written by a great senior.
+For more information on installation methods and Ansible, please see the article written by a great senior

 Configuring Ansible

-The basic configuration of Ansible is as follows:
+The basic structure of Ansible is as follows:

 hosts

-• Role : Defines the target hosts managed by Ansible.
+• Role : Defines the target hosts that Ansible will manage.

-• Contents : Host names and IP addresses can be grouped together.
-You can also classify hosts by category such as web servers and database servers.
-This time, we will describe the IP of the Ansible adaptive server mentioned above.
+• Contents : You can group and describe host names and IP addresses.
+You can also classify hosts by category, such as web servers and database servers.
+In this example, we will describe the IP of the Ansible-compatible server mentioned above.

 playbook.yml